dangrie158/email-categorization-thesis/source/10_chapter_2.md

 ### Interesting Properties of the word2vec Model

-Word2vec works unsupervised, therefore, large training corpora can easily be found.
-The algorithm is independent from the language used and in theory should work with any language where the distributional hypothesis holds true.
+Word2vec works unsupervised.
+Therefore, large training corpora can easily be found.
+The algorithm is independent of the language used and in theory should work with any language where the distributional hypothesis holds true.
 Word2vec learns good word vectors with one of the simple architectures described above.
 Since the algorithm in its basis is a simple neural net, the algorithm can benefit from further research in this area, e.g. new optimizing methods.
 The simple architecture also results in a quicker learning time compared to other models (@mikolov2013distributed).

 However, vectors learned by word2vec also have another interesting property.
 They automatically learn representations between words that can be expressed as linear operations in the vector space.
 An often cited example for this property comes from @mikolov2013efficient.
 They use the word vectors from their Google News corpus and show that the result of the linear combination ```w['Paris'] - w['France'] + w['Italy']``` is closest to the vector for the word ```w['Rome']```.
-They also show the result of other relationships, for example adjective $\rightarrow$ comparative and company name $\rightarrow$ CEO surname.
+They also show the result of other relationships, for example, adjective $\rightarrow$ comparative and company name $\rightarrow$ CEO surname.

 ## Latent Dirichlet Allocation

-Latent dirichlet allocation (LDA) is a generative model used for topic modeling described by @blei2002latent.
+Latent Dirichlet allocation (LDA) is a generative model used for topic modeling described by @blei2002latent.
 The algorithm performs a compression on a corpus by describing each document $w$ by a mixture of $K$ topics $z_1, z_2, \dots , z_K$ where $K$ is a hyperparameter of the model.

-LDA is a successor of Latent Semantic Indexing (LSI) (@deerwester1990indexing) or more preciceley the probabilistic variant PLSI (@hofmann1999probabilistic).
+LDA is a successor of Latent Semantic Indexing (LSI) (@deerwester1990indexing) or more precisely the probabilistic variant PLSI (@hofmann1999probabilistic).

 LSI is a discriminative model that uses a TF-IDF (term frequency - inverse document frequency) matrix of the words in the corpus and compresses this matrix using a singular value decomposition (SVD).
 PLSI, in contrast, is a generative mixture model, that tries to model the probability of the word co-occurrence of a word $w$ in document $d$ $p(w,d)$ by the mixture of independent multinomial distributions. @hofmann1999probabilistic gives equation @plsi-mixture that defines the joint probability model where $Z$ is the set of unobserved (latent) topics.

 (@plsi-mixture) $$p(w,d)=\sum_{ z \in Z }^{  }{ p(z)p(d|z)p(w|z) } $$

 However, while PLSI is a generative model for the corpus it is learned on, the documents used for learning are only treated as a set of individual labels.
-Therefore the PLSI model can't directly be used to create probabilities for new documents (@blei2002latent).
+Therefore the PLSI model cannot directly be used to create probabilities for new documents (@blei2002latent).

 The LDA model, in contrast, is a fully generative model.
 Therefore the model can describe how a new document $d$ is generated from the model by the following process.